Near and far field: Introduction

+Only the radiated fields contribute to the far field, whereas in the near-field zone, both near fields and radiated fields must be taken into account.

 Summary of regions and their interactions

 Near field: This dipole pattern shows a magnetic field B in red.
 The potential energy momentarily stored in this magnetic field is indicative of the reactive near field.

 Far field: The radiation pattern can extend into the far field, where the reactive stored energy has no significant presence.

 In a normally-operating antenna, positive and negative charges have no way of leaving the metal surface, and are separated from each other by the excitation "signal" voltage (a transmitter or other EM exciting potential).
 This generates an oscillating (or reversing) electrical dipole, which affects both the near field and the far field.

 The boundary between the near field and far field regions is only vaguely defined, and it depends on the dominant wavelength (λ) emitted by the source and the size of the radiating element.

 Near field

 The near field refers to places nearby the antenna conductors, or inside any polarizable media surrounding it, where the generation and emission of electromagnetic waves can be interfered with while the field lines remain electrically attached to the antenna, hence absorption of radiation in the near field by adjacent conducting objects detectably affects the loading on the signal generator (the transmitter).
 The electric and magnetic fields can exist independently of each other in the near field, and one type of field can be disproportionately larger than the other, in different subregions.

 An easy-to-observe example of a near-field effect is the change of noise levels picked up by a set of rabbit ear TV antennas when a human body part is moved in close to the "ears".
 Likewise the change in sound quality of an FM radio tuned to a distant station when a person walks about in the area within an arm's length of its antenna.

 The near field is governed by multipole type fields, which can be considered as collections of dipoles with a fixed phase relationship.

 The general purpose of conventional antennas is to communicate wirelessly over long distances, well into their far fields, and for calculations of radiation and reception for many simple antennas, most of the complicated effects in the near field can be conveniently ignored.